 Oversee your employees

 The answer to these questions will allow you to identify peak hours so that you can make sure to schedule the right amount of staff to serve your customers in a timely fashion.
+They’ll also help you identify top performers and under-performers so you can take the right actions.

 Have a payroll system in place